ember-learn/guides-source/guides/release/models/customizing-serializers.md

 following conventions.

-### JSON API Document
+### JSON:API Document

-The `JSONAPISerializer` expects the backend to return a JSON API Document that follows the JSON API specification and the conventions of the examples found on [http://jsonapi.org/format](http://jsonapi.org/format/).
+The `JSONAPISerializer` expects the backend to return a JSON:API Document that follows the JSON:API specification and the conventions of the examples found on [http://jsonapi.org/format](http://jsonapi.org/format/).
 This means all type names should be pluralized and attribute and relationship names should be dash-cased.
 For example, if you request a record from